mostafazhrn/AirBnB_clone/README.md

-This is the first step towards building our first full web application: the AirBnB clone. what we are using now is the seed with all other following projects:
+This is the first step towards building our first full web application: the AirBnB clone. what you are using now is the seed for our HBNB project with all other following projects:
 HTML/CSS templating, database storage, API, front-end integration…

 we put in place a parent class (called BaseModel) to take care of the